Unconventional Savings Tip: Assess Need and Wants

 In case you’re wondering what in the world my point in all this is, I’m getting to that.

-I think this need-versus-want-versus-can-it-wait-a-while philosophy can be applied to a lot more than toys.
+I think this need-versus-want-versus-can-it-wait-a-while philosophy can be applied to more than toys.

 Like groceries.
 What?
 We need groceries, right?
-Sure, we want groceries, but it’s definitely a need, right?
+We want groceries, but it’s definitely a need, right?

 Yes… and no.